 Close-up of a textured beige wall or canvas with subtle surface details.

 Mind Space Mental Wellness Counseling is a welcoming space where your unique life experiences are honored.
-In my office, everyone is treated with unconditional positive regard and respect, regardless of gender identity, sexual orientation, mental health history, spiritual beliefs, legal background, financial situation, or political views.
+In my office, everyone is treated with unconditional positive regard and respect, regardless of gender, sexual orientation, mental health history, spiritual beliefs, legal hisotry, financial situation, or political views.

 Open notebook with writing and a pen on a tree stump in a field at sunset.